Shadows, Silhouettes, & Layers (Oh, my!)

 - What changes when you move the light closer or farther from the page?

-- What happens when you change the brightness of the light (using the pressure senstive plastic)?
-Is it different from the previous question?
+- What happens when you change the brightness of the light (using the pressure sensitive plastic)?

 - What changes when you add colored light, versus white light?